- Ph.D., University of California, Riverside

 My research interests primarily focus on the school experience of elementary through university level students.
 In particular, my work examines the efficacy of cognitive training programs in supporting the development of cognitive abilities (such as working memory, executive function, and attention) that impact academic performance and success.
 Additionally, we examine the importance of perceived competence, motivation, and school engagement within the context of academic achievement.
 A second strand of my research focuses on teaching effectiveness.
 Specifically, students’ perceptions regarding outstanding teachers are examined as a basis for understanding how to establish positive learning environments.
 In general, my work is very applied because a primary objective is to equip school personnel with the resources necessary to have a significant positive impact on the students they interact with.

 Representative Publications and Presentations

-Wilcox-Herzog, A., Ward, S., Wong, E. H., & McLaren, M. (in press).
+Wilcox-Herzog, A., Ward, S., Wong, E. H., & McLaren, M. (2015).
 Preschool teacher’s ideas about how children learn best: An examination of beliefs about the principles of developmental appropriate practice.
-To appear in International Handbook of Research on Teacher Beliefs.
+International Handbook of Research on Teacher Beliefs.
+New York: Routledge.

 Wilcox-Herzog, A., McLaren, M., Ward, S. & Wong, E. H. (2013).
 Results from the quality early childhood training program.
 Journal of Early Childhood Teacher Education, 34, 335-349.